galaxyproject/planemo/docs/commands/workflow_edit.rst

                                       may not be appropriate for production servers and so this can disabled by calling planemo with --no_shed_install.
-      --cwl                           Configure Galaxy for use with CWL tool. (this option is experimental and will be replaced when and if CWL support is merged into Galaxy).
-      --cwl_galaxy_root DIRECTORY     Root of development galaxy directory to execute command with (must be branch of Galaxy with CWL support, this option is experimental and will be replaced with --galaxy_root when and if CWL support is merged into Galaxy.
       --help                          Show this message and exit.